nospig/WeatherStation/README.md

 # Weather Station

 Another version of the popular ESP2866 weather station.
+Built using Visual Studio Code and PlatformIO.

 ## Features

 * Creates an access point for connecting to any WiFi network.
 * BME280 sensor for local temperature, pressure and humidity readings.
 * 2.8" colour TFT for display.
+Should work with any size 320x240 display handled by the TFT library.
 * Uses a cheap ESP8266 board as the controller.
-* 3 different display modes.
+* 4 different display modes.
 All display modes show WiFi strength, clock with date and time and use colourful icons.
   * Summary - indoor conditions, current weather and 3 day forecast.
   * 5 day forecast.
   * Detailed current weather with indoor conditions.
+  * OctoPrint monitor mode.
 * All settings controlled through a web interface which also displays sensor readings and weather conditions.
 * Uses OpenWeather API for current weather and forecasts.
+See note below.
 * ThingSpeak integration - send sensor readings.
 * MQTT - publishes sensor readings, subscribes to a control to switch display on and off.
+* OctoPrint Monitor - monitor one 3D printer through Octoprint
 * Can perform screengrabs and send them to a Processing sketch over serial connection.
 * Password protected OTA updates enabled through PlatformIO (not through web interface).